 Water drumming is a very visible articulation of water as connective tissue and how our actions echo outward.
 By employing rhythm, which requires cooperation within individual bodies, between people and with the environment, we see it emanating outward, in concentric waves, becoming larger than the composite parts.
 We also see people working together, and with the water.
 We hear collective, rhythmic gestures, an articulation of a united consciousness, in the context of the larger rhythms and cycles of the ocean.
 Through drumming, we can hear our relationship with water speak.

-Photos by Lucas Ferguson Sharp, Eli Gordon and Lindsay Dobbin.
+Photo by Lucas Ferguson Sharp.
 Thank you to Arts Nova Scotia and White Rabbit Arts for supporting this project.

 When I began this project, I was not aware of water drumming traditions in other cultures, particularly the Baka in Central Africa or the water music of Vanuatu.
 I am not working from these traditions, but the knowledge emerging directly from the land and water, as well as my own body and culture.